left-h4nded/Arcalive-guide/README.md

 ![announcement](images/0.png)

-## 1) This is what Arcalive looks like
+## 1) Main Page
+This is what Arcalive looks like.
 You don't have to register unless you want NSFW mods.

 ![mainpage](images/1.png)
 ![how to change language](images/language.png)